georchestra/mapstore2-georchestra/docs/source/configuration/application/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Since MapStore needs to write in the data directory and the administrator may want to edit configuration files on its own, MapStore provides also a system of **multiple configuration directories**, that makes possible to separate the manual changes from the automatic ones.

-In particular an administrator can configure more then one ``georchestra.datadir`` values, separated by comma. (see `here <https://mapstore.readthedocs.io/en/latest/developer-guide/externalized-configuration/#multiple-data-directory-locations>`_ for specific MapStore implementation details about this part).
+In particular an administrator can configure more then one ``georchestra.datadir`` values, separated by comma (see `here <https://mapstore.readthedocs.io/en/latest/developer-guide/externalized-configuration/#multiple-data-directory-locations>`_ for specific MapStore implementation details about this part).

 The configuration files read/write rules are the following: